lanlan63/lanlan63.github.io/README.md

 3. Expected Resource Profiles documenting anticipated resource usage
 4. Monitoring Strategy explaining measurement approach for each application

+For your journal: Take screenshots showing process listings with visible command prompts.
+Explain what the different process states (R, S, D, Z, T) represent.

+For your journal: Document the process lifecycle with examples.
+Explain when you would use foreground vs background processes, and the difference between kill and kill -9.

+To get ssh to work on ubuntu I had to install it first using: sudo apt-get install openssh-server as it is not automatically installed

 initial secuity pdf (WEEK7 LAB)

 ## Week 4